Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 1.  `Model build <model_build/README.rst>`_: build the model structure and boundary conditions
 2.  `Model targets <targets_and_sensitive_sites/README.rst>`_: define the model targets and objective function
 3.  `Model Parameterisation <model_parameterisation/README.rst>`_: define the initial model parameters and parameterisation
-4.  `Model Optimisation and limitations <optimisation/README.rst>`_: optimize the model to the available data
+4.  `Model Optimisation and limitations <optimisation/README.rst>`_: optimise the model to the available data
 5.  `Model Scenarios <Scenarios/README.rst>`_: run a series of scenarios to better understand the model behaviour and to predict the systems response to changing conditions

 Modelling Software
 ===================
-Most of the model was produced using open source python packages and the Modflow suite.
-Specifically the model was built using Modflow NWT, optimised using PEST, and scenarios were run in MT3DMS-usgs.
+Most of the model was produced using open source Python packages and the MODFLOW suite.
+Specifically the model was built using MODFLOW NWT, optimised using PEST, and scenarios were run in MT3DMS-usgs.

 Python Environment
 ==================
-This model was developed in python on linux (ubuntu 20.04).
-The python environment was created using the anaconda package manager.
+This model was developed in Python on linux (ubuntu 20.04).
+The Python environment was created using the Anaconda package manager.
 The environment was created using the following command: ::

     conda create -c conda-forge --name hawea python numpy pandas pytables openpyxl matplotlib scipy netcdf4 psutil geopandas flopy pysheds scikit-learn py7zr